synapsegod/terminus/README.md

 # Terminus
-Terminus is a singleton UI toolkit and window for running your roblox exploits To toggle visibility use the right control key
+Terminus is a singleton UI toolkit and window for running and altering exploit-variables during runtime.
+Completely open sourced code to counter existing "pay to use" or "join my discord for a virus" terminals.
+To toggle visibility use the right control key
 ## Usage
 ```lua